Last updated on 2020-03-13

 While it’s possible that you are partially responsible for getting fewer matches than you used to, there seems to be a systemic issue with Tinder.
 Personally, I believe both the crippling of the standard experience as well as the declining percentage of female users are the main problems facing Tinder, and if they don’t do something to address these issues soon, the app may not survive much longer.

-Bumble is a good alternative and may just be the better option for you, and there are many contenders like Hinge, or OkCupid, but depending on where you live, they just don’t have the users (yet).
+Bumble is a good alternative and may just be the better option for you, and there are a few contenders like Hinge, or OkCupid, but depending on where you live, they just don’t have the users (yet).
+They are also both owned by the Match Group, so they (will) face the same business decision issues as Tinder.

 In the meantime, all you can really do is to work on your profile, maintain a healthy score, and not take it too personally if you don’t get many matches.
-Or, you could give Bumble and other dating apps a try.
+Or, you could give Bumble and other dating apps a try, as well as trying to meet people in the real world.
 One of them might just be a better match.

 What do you think?
 What has been your experience with Tinder as of late?
 Feel free to leave a comment below, or visit the SwipeHelper Subreddit.
 See you there 🙂